-The law office of Peter Ventura, Attorney at Law, advises and represents people who suspect that a serious injury or death in the family was caused by negligence on the part of a doctor, nurse or hospital.
+The law office of Peter Ventura advises and represents people who suspect that a serious injury or death in the family was caused by negligence on the part of a doctor, nurse or hospital.
 Massachusetts medical malpractice attorney Peter Ventura has the legal knowledge and courtroom skill necessary to investigate, document and present your claim for damages.

-Contact us in Worcester to learn about the legal and practical considerations that may affect your medical malpractice claim in central Massachusetts.
-Our law firm represents plaintiffs on a broad range of malpractice or negligence claims involving such problems as the following:
+Our medical negligence law firm represents plaintiffs on a broad range of malpractice or negligence claims involving such problems as the following:

 - Failure to diagnose serious illness such as stroke, cancer or heart disease